Skip to content

 • The number of admissions to home care increased by 57% (almost 27,000 admissions) between 2018–19 and 2019–20, representing the greatest year-on-year increase in admissions for home care.

-The line graph shows the number of admissions to aged care services grouped by admission type, age group, sex and care type over time.
-Trends over the decade from 2012–13 to 2021–22 indicate that admissions increased for all care types, with the largest increase in admissions to home care (217% increase), followed by respite residential care (30% increase).
+The line graph shows the number of admissions and admissions per 1,000 people aged 65 and over to aged care services grouped by age group, sex and care type over time.
+Trends over the decade from 2013–14 to 2022–23 indicate that admissions increased for all care types except transition care, with the largest increase in admissions to home care (267% increase), followed by respite residential care (48% increase).
 The greatest year-on-year increase in home care admissions was between 2018–19 and 2019–20 (57% increase).

 Home care admissions over time